proxystore/taps/docs/guides/creating-workflows.md

 ```
 The [`Config`][webs.config.Config] class supports required arguments without default values (e.g., `message`) and optional arguments with default values (e.g., `repeat`).

-The final file, `webs/wf/foobar/workflow.py`, will contain the core workflow logic.
+The second file, `webs/wf/foobar/workflow.py`, will contain the core workflow logic.
 Task functions and workflow code can be included here or in another module within `webs/wf/foobar`.
 For example, this trivial example workflow will be entirely contained within `webs/wf/foobar/workflow.py` but more complex workflows may want to split up the code across many modules.
 Nonetheless, the entry point for the workflow will be in the [`run()`][webs.workflow.Workflow.run] method inside of `webs/wf/foorbar/workflow.py`.